Since I was discharged from hospital, I have wondered often about my medical notes.

 It is not going to be particularly helpful to dwell on this, but I did find it interesting.

 I have often wondered why he was so small.
-I have also often wondered if his hip development problems were caused by my illness.
+We have also often wondered if his hip development problems were caused by my illness.
 I am now sure that this was no coincidence.

 I have one more thing that I noticed, doctors have terrible handwriting!!!!
 I really struggled to read some of the comments, not so much from the midwives but the doctor and in particular the specialist!